 |Golden State Model Railroad Museum|

 The members of the East Bay Model Engineers Society (EBMES) build and maintain the layouts located in the Museum building.
 All EBMES members are also members of the Golden State Model Railroad Museum (GSMRM).

-Dues for Full Membership are currently $240 per year for Seniors (over 18) and Families (up to 2 adults and 4 children U14 living in the same household).
-This includes dues for a GSMRM voting membership with the privileges noted above and full access to our facility including key and security code to the building.
+Dues for Full Membership are currently $240 per year for Senior Members (over 18) and Families (up to 2 adults and 4 children under 18 living in the same household).
+This includes dues for a GSMRM voting membership with the privileges noted above and full access to our facility including key to the building.
 Come down any time to run your trains or work on the layout !

 There are several great reasons to join a club.